luau-lang/site/src/content/docs/reference/api.md

 int lua_iscfunction(lua_State* L, int idx);
 ```

+Returns 1 if the value at the stack index is a C function and 0 otherwise.

 ```c
 int lua_isLfunction(lua_State* L, int idx);
 ```

+Returns 1 if the value at the stack index is a Luau closure and 0 otherwise.

 ```c
 #define lua_isfunction(L, n) // Implemented as a macro
 ```

+Returns 1 if the value at the stack index is a C function or a Luau closure and 0 otherwise.

 ```c
 lua_CFunction lua_tocfunction(lua_State* L, int idx);